wri/wri-wpsi/README.md

 If the changes all look good, update the failing snapshots by running `yarn test -u`.

-## Deploying
+# Deploying

-Staging is deployed to heroku at `https://git.heroku.com/wri-wpsi.git`.
-Run `git push heroku staging:main` to deploy the staging branch there.
+Staging is deployed to an aws EC2 in the water account, to deploy `cap staging deploy`

 Production is deployed to a `Ubuntu 18.04.3 LTS` server at IHE Delft.
 Run `cap production deploy` to deploy there.
 Consult `config/deploy/production.rb` for where that is.
 You will need to get your credentials set up by a current deployer.